maheshrajpurohit18/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 ### Procedure
-/* write all the steps invloved */
+/*
+STEP 1:
+Create a project with required entities.

+STEP 2:
+Create a module along with respective file name for both Multiplexer and De-multiplexer.

+STEP 3:
+Run the module and get the respective RTL outputs.

+STEP 4:
+Create university program(VWF) for getting timing diagram.

+STEP 5:
+Give the respective inputs for timing diagram and obtain the results.
+*/

 ### PROGRAM
 /*
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by:
+Developed by: MAHESH RAJPUROHIT.J
-RegisterNumber:
+RegisterNumber:  212222240058
 */